 Lauterbrunnen is hiker’s paradise.
 Boasting an astounding 72 waterfalls, it is also one of the busiest train stations in Switzerland as it is one of two stops where everyone wanting to visit Jungfraujoch must change their train for an onward and return journey.

 Small restaurants, souvenirs shops, and hotels border the road that breaks off into two around the central church of the city – one of the few buildings that stand out.
 A cable car near the station takes its passengers further up the mountain to what could possibly be one of the most scenic places to live in the world.
-If you’re lucky, you might even catch a helicopter rise up and fly away, taking those with means, to experience the region from what is surely a breathtaking viewpoint.
+If you’re lucky, you might even catch a helicopter rise up and fly away, taking those with means, to experience the region from what is undoubtedly a breathtaking viewpoint.

 It doesn’t take long before the Staubbach Falls make its presence apparent.
 The sound reverberates across the valley and grows louder the closer you get to this splendid and yet understated sight.
-While the falls have a prominent position in the village, there are a dozen falls of dissimilar sizes easily visible all around in various directions.
+While the falls have a prominent position in the village, there are a dozen falls of different sizes easily visible all around in various directions.

-Traveling with kids, we’d booked a camper-home – size of a campervan but a home with a little patio and a bit more space – and while our initial reaction, as we tried to move around the furniture to fit in our one normal sized suitcase, was that it is too small a place, by evening we had settled down comfortably.
-The kids didn’t complain a peep considering they had bunk-beds to sleep on and endless space outside to play in.
+Traveling with kids, we’d booked a camper-home – size of a campervan but a home with a little patio and a bit more space – and while our initial reaction, as we tried to move around the furniture to fit in our one normal-sized suitcase, was that it is too small a place, by evening we had settled down comfortably.
+The kids didn’t complain a peep considering they had bunk-beds to sleep on, and endless space outside to play in.

-Camping Jungfrau is massive with enough to do for the not so exhausted traveler.
+Camping Jungfrau is massive with enough to do for the not so exhausted traveller.
 A park with swings and slides for the kids, a play area with nightly movies, a TV and games room for adults, and a place to just sit and mingle with other guests, there’s a certain buzz in the air throughout the day.
 An in-house shop sells everything you may need; toiletries to all types of food (quick meals, veggies, fruits, frozen) and souvenirs including the option of getting your name engraved on a Swiss knife – don’t try to fly back with it in your pocket though.

-The camp is always alive with guests coming and going, children running around, people driving in and out and of course the occasional loud big group which comes with fresh youthful energy that manages to run through the entire camp like electricity.
+The camp is always alive with guests coming and going, children running around, people driving in and out and of course, the occasional loud big group which comes with fresh, youthful energy that manages to run through the entire camp like electricity.
 It is at times like this that the reception area and the restaurant becomes the central hub, loud and full of character.

-Eating in Lauterbrunnen means making the most of petite restaurants that serve local specialties and ooze charm at the same time.
-Since our campervan came with a kitchenette, we mostly cooked food ourselves, but also enjoyed a wonderful meal at the in-house restaurant of Camping Jungfrau – open to outside public – Wiedsütbli.
+Eating in Lauterbrunnen means making the most of petite restaurants that serve local specialities and ooze charm at the same time.
+Since our campervan came with a kitchenette, we mostly cooked food ourselves, but also enjoyed a wonderful meal at the in-house restaurant of Camping Jungfrau – open to the outside public – Wiedsütbli.

 At the restaurant, having a run through some of the popular eats in Switzerland, I was adamant on trying Rösti while the kids ordered their pet favourites, pizza and spaghetti.
-As is the case everywhere else in Switzerland – and a great way to save money– the portion sizes, even for the kids menu, are huge and our little order which also included a “small” bowl of French-fries was more than enough for the entire family.
+As is the case everywhere else in Switzerland – and a great way to save money– the portion sizes, even for the kid’s menu, are huge, and our little order which also included a “small” bowl of French-fries was more than enough for the entire family.

 However, the options are limited in Lauterbrunnen if nature trails are not on your itinerary.
-No taxis, the occasional bus service, and hardly anything else to do other than take in the beauty of the natural world, Lauterbrunnen can get a little straightforward for lack of a better word.
+No taxis, the occasional bus service, and hardly anything else to do other than taking in the beauty of the natural world, Lauterbrunnen can get a little straightforward for lack of a better word.

-On the positive side, the village is so central to the region, and well connected, that it provides great opportunity for the visitor to truly explore everything that Jungfrau has to offer.
+On the positive side, the village is so central to the region and well connected, that it provides an excellent opportunity for the visitor to truly explore everything that Jungfrau has to offer.
 Higher up from Lauterbrunnen is the charming elfin village of Wengen, perfect to spend half a day.
 Else, one can head over to Grindelwald which has, along with Lauterbrunnen, become the new-age tourist spots for those that prefer living in the lap of nature as compared to the comfort of city living like a stay in Interlaken.